How Integrated PCB Design Software Helps you Manage Documentation and Outputs

 Online collaboration and documentation tools have been a major help to design teams as they allow updates to be shared throughout an organization.
 But when it comes to PCB design, these types of documentation tools create a new bottleneck as they cannot directly interface with your design data.
 You’re forced to manually write out each change to your design, making these tools less bad than a word processing program.
 If you’ve made extensive design changes to a large portion of your layout, you’ll quickly find that writing out these updates becomes intractable.

 Instead, your design software should play a major role in compiling and sharing documentation on your PCB.
 If these tools are built directly into your design software, your documentation, bill of materials, and other deliverable tools have instant access to your design data.
-You’ll be able to quickly compile information into a standard format and access documentation on prior changes within your software.
+You’ll be able to quickly compile the information into a standard format and access documentation on prior changes within your software.
 You can get a realistic view of each change in your board and easily go back to an old version.

 3D board assembly in Altium